Beckschen/TransUNet/README.md

 ### 2. Prepare data

-Please go to ["./datasets/README.md"](datasets/README.md) for details, or use the [preprocessed data](https://drive.google.com/drive/folders/1ACJEoTp-uqfFJ73qS3eUObQh52nGuzCd?usp=sharing) and [data2](https://drive.google.com/drive/folders/1KQcrci7aKsYZi1hQoZ3T3QUtcy7b--n4?usp=drive_link) for research purposes.
+Use [ACDC](https://www.kaggle.com/datasets/samdazel/automated-cardiac-diagnosis-challenge-miccai17) dataset.
+And please use [dataset_preprocess](FLA-TransUNet/dataset_preprocess) to process the train and test data into npz format and write the names of all the train and test data into train.txt and test.txt respectively.

 ### 3. Environment

-Please prepare an environment with python=3.7, and then use the command "pip install -r requirements.txt" for the dependencies.
+Please prepare an environment with python=3.8, and then use the command "pip install -r requirements.txt" for the dependencies.

 ### 4. Train/Test